nicolasbelz/ffufapp/README.md

 </div>

 ### Custom Header Fuzzing
 In the attack, we are testing the web application's response to different custom headers.
-The custom header is specified in the request, and FFuF replaces the "FUZZ" placeholder in the header with values from the wordlist.
-We defined different payloads in the request.txt file.
+The custom header is specified in the request, and FFuF replaces the `FUZZ` placeholder in the header with values from the wordlist.
+We defined different payloads in the `request.txt` file.
 Each payload represents a different scenario or input to test the application's response.
-For example, you are testing with different custom headers and POST data values.
-The request.txt file contains the HTTP requests to be sent.
+For example, you are testing with different custom headers and `POST` data values.
+The `request.txt` file contains the HTTP requests to be sent.
 Each request block in the file represents a different test case, including the custom header and payload.
-The custom_header.txt file contains a list of potential values that FFuF will substitute for the "FUZZ" placeholder in the custom header.
+The `custom_header.txt` file contains a list of potential values that FFuF will substitute for the `FUZZ` placeholder in the custom header.
 FFuF will test each value from the wordlist against the custom header.

--request request.txt: Specifies the request file that contains the HTTP requests to be sent.
+`-request request.txt`: Specifies the request file that contains the HTTP requests to be sent.
 Each request block in this file represents a different test case with various payloads.
--u http://localhost/custom_header.php: Specifies the base URL of the target web application.
-In your case, it's a local server running on http://localhost
+`-u http://localhost/custom_header.php`: Specifies the base URL of the target web application.
+In your case, it's a local server running on `http://localhost`

 Correct command:
 <div class="code-snippet">